 Counselor's Corner~Special Alert~Dear Rutherford Cubs, Moms, Dads and Fellow Guardians,I want you all to know that I am thinking about you daily.
 I hope you are keeping busy and staying healthy during these uncertain times.
 Sometimes when I am on bus duty, and the weather forecast calls for a sunny weekend, I often say, "Shut off your video games and get outside playing".
 Well I still beleive that but in these unusual times, its best to stay a few feet apart of any playmates.so I would love to hear from you - how are you spending your extra time?
 Are you reading any books?
 Playing your instrument or putting your creative art skills to work?
 Maybe you are trying a special recipe or putting puzzles together.
-Feel free to email me email@example.com and share how you are spending your time.
-I’d love to stay connected with you and have been glad to talk to some of you recently on the telephone.And lastly, please remember many of the lessons you have been taught by both me and your teachers.
+Feel free to email me firstname.lastname@example.org and share how you are spending your time.
+I’d love to stay connected with you and have been glad to talk to some of you recently on the telephone.Also- here is a link to some additional fantastic resources for families in need of food, financial help, mental stability.And lastly, please remember many of the lessons you have been taught by both me and your teachers.
 Use your soup breathing.
 Use this link to watch a clip about soup breathing.
 Funny Soup BreathingVideo, practice mindfullness, remember our lessons about reading faces and using empathy.
 Here are some pictures to help make you feel like you are back at school. -ENJOY!

 If Being With Your Family 24/7 is Just TOOOO Much!